We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Know Who You Are.

-If you know you are weak when it comes to Target, only go once a month WITH A LIST and stay out the rest of the time.
+If you know you are weak in Target, only go once a month WITH A LIST and stay out the rest of the time.

-If you know you are terribly irresponsible with any type of credit card or debit card, use cash only.
+Use cash only if you know you are irresponsible with any credit or debit card.
 I have explained this technique in this blog post.

 If you know planning a benefit spaghetti dinner gives you terrible anxiety, leave that to someone else and offer your famous spaghetti sauce as a donation.

 Knowing your strengths and weaknesses will guide you to a happier, healthier lifestyle.
-It can also set you up for a whole new list of goals to improve on.
+It can also give you a whole new list of goals to improve on.

 Make More Money.

 It is coming back full circle here.
-Money can buy happiness.
-It can buy peace of mind and allow you to give the way you genuinely want to.
+Money can buy happiness, peace of mind, and the ability to give the way you genuinely want to.

 So what happens if you are in debt but still long to give?
 Well, make more money.

-Try that side hustle, understand that like the NY Times article above mentioned, you are limited to how much you can make in most jobs when you work for someone else.
+Try that side hustle.
+Understand that, like the NY Times article mentioned above, you are limited to how much you can make in most jobs when you work for someone else.

 Owning your own business will give you much more potential.
-I wrote about making more money in this blog post.
+In this blog post, I discussed making more money.

-It may all come down to HOW you are spending your money, whether it genuinely buys you happiness.
+It may all come down to HOW you spend your money, whether it genuinely brings you happiness.

 Final Thoughts On How To Be Frugal And Happy

-These are my top 12 tips on how to live life frugal and happy.
-Money does come into play here but it all depends on how you perceive it.
+These are my top 12 tips for living frugally and happily.
+Money does play a role here, but it all depends on how you perceive it.

-There is a certain amount of financial security that comes with having enough money and living a frugal lifestyle.
+A certain amount of financial security comes with having enough money and living a frugal lifestyle.
 This can either come from making more or spending less.

-People feel that the more money they have, the happier they will ba nad while that might be true, MANAGING that money will bring you a lot closer to happiness than anything else.
+People feel that the more money they have, the happier they will be, and while that might be true, managing that money will bring you a lot closer to happiness than anything else.

-Where is your money going, and what kind of satisfaction do you get out of taking it there?
+Where is your money going, and what kind of satisfaction do you get from taking it there?
 Leave a comment below to share.

 Related Posts: